-The Guild awards three bursaries each year at City University to students already enrolled on one of the three MSc courses as detailed in the following article.
+The Air Pilots award several bursaries each year at City University to students already enrolled on one of the three MSc courses as detailed in the following article.

-More than ten years ago the guild's Education and Training Committee, and other members of the Guild led by Captain John Mason, set about addressing the concerns held about the qualifications needed by professionals to improve their contribution to the management of airlines.
+In the 1990s, the Company's Education and Training Committee, and other members of the Company led by Captain John Mason, set about addressing the concerns held about the qualifications needed by professionals to improve their contribution to the management of airlines.
 Particularly, they identified a needs in areas such as Air Safety Management and Air Transport Management.

 The objective is to maintain an acceptable level of safety within the greater commercial competition and increase in passengers which now exists.
 All three programmes provide candidates with a body of knowledge and personal research which will enhance the commercial progess and safety management of air transport.

 The typical student on these courses will have a number of years of experience in their particular field of aeronautical expertise.
 The courses have been tremendously successful both with students worldwide as well as from the UK.
 Graduates have moved to position of responsibilility in air safety and air transport management with aviation authorities, within the military, in national and other airlines throughout the world.

 All this has been achieved by the hard work of a relatively small faculty of permenant staff based within the City University notably Professor Roger Wootton and Dr Steve Bond.
 The course benfits from the expert input of visiting lecturers, a fair number of which are members of the Company.

 Since their inception, the courses have been endorsed and supported by the Company.
 Originally, the Company provided a single bursary of £2,500 to assist a student who had no other means of support, this was increased to two, and from 2009, several more have been available over all of the three MSc courses.